alvarlagerlof/next-banner/README.md

 Create a folder called `_ogimage` in your `/pages` folder.
 Then create a file called `default.js` there.

 An example of a layout file looks like this.
-Notice the position and size.
+Notice the fixed css position and size.
+If you have styles in your \_\_app (which affects all pages) you may need something like this.

+The placeholder is used in development and should match what is returned from the hook.
+In production it returns whaterver data was extracted from the actual or the useOgImage hook data.

 ```jsx
 export default function Default() {